majormatt28/majormatt28/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a Full-stack developer that enjoys learning new languages and solving problems.\
-I’m currently learning React and have knowledge on Ruby, Ruby on Rails and vanilla JS.\
+I have knowledge on Ruby, Ruby on Rails, JavaScript and React.js.\
 All I wish to do is try my best in everything I learn and help those who are going through a similar journey.

 ## &#x1f4c8; GitHub Stats